Constitution Day at Purdue: Pulitzer-winning Supreme Court beat reporter warns about decay of separation of powers

 Greenhouse compared the border wall dispute to the attempt by the Truman administration to seize the country’s steel mills during the Korean War.
 In the early 1950s, the steel workers were threatening to strike which would have likely halted production of weapons and other war materials.

 When Youngstown Sheet & Tube Co. v.
 Sawyer arrived at the U.S. Supreme Court, all nine of the justices had been appointed by either President Harry Truman or his predecessor President Franklin Delano Roosevelt.
-However, in a 6-to-3 decision, the majority ruled the seizure was constitutional.
+However, in a 6-to-3 decision, the majority ruled the seizure was unconstitutional.

 Greenhouse highlighted the concurring opinion written by Justice Robert Jackson, considered the best writer to sit on the Supreme Court.
 He defined the separation of powers that still guides lawyers and courts today.